QBarbedienne/foresportia-python/README.md

 > **Beta warning**
 >
 > This SDK and the Foresportia API are currently in private beta.
 Endpoints and
 > response schemas may evolve before a stable release.
+API access is currently
+> available only to selected beta users.

 ## Installation